-- the level of research and development investment required to develop our current and future product candidates; - · costs of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; - our need or decision to acquire or license complementary technologies or acquire complementary businesses; - changes in test development plans needed to address any difficulties in product candidate selection for commercialization; - competing technological and market developments; - · our interaction and relationship with the FDA, or other, regulatory agencies; and - · changes in regulatory policies or laws that affect our operations.
+- the level of research and development investment required to develop our current and future product candidates; - the determination to redeem all, or any portion of, our outstanding Series C Preferred Stock; - costs of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; - our need or decision to acquire or license complementary technologies or acquire complementary businesses; - changes in test development plans needed to address any difficulties in product candidate selection for commercialization; - competing technological and market developments; - our interaction and relationship with the FDA, or other, regulatory agencies; and - changes in regulatory policies or laws that affect our operations.

 Additional capital, if needed, may not be available on satisfactory terms, or at all.
 Furthermore, if we raise additional funds by issuing equity securities, dilution to our existing stockholders could result.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
-If we raise additional funds by issuing debt securities, these debt securities would have rights, preferences and privileges senior to those of holders of our common stock, and the terms of the debt securities issued could impose significant restrictions on our operations.
-If we raise additional funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our technologies or our products under development, or grant licenses on terms that are not favorable to us, which could lower the economic value of those programs to us.
+If we raise additional funds by issuing debt securities, these debt securities would have rights, preferences and privileges senior to those of holders of our common stock.
+If we raise additional funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our technologies or our products under development or grant licenses on terms that are not favorable to us, which could lower the economic value of those programs to us.
 If adequate funds are not available, we may have to scale back our operations or limit our research and development activities, which may cause us to grow at a slower pace, or not at all, and our business could be adversely affected.